Havana: Sports

 Many Cubans are avid sports fans who particularly favor baseball.
+Havana's team in the Cuban National Series is Industriales, one of the most successful teams in the tournament.
+In the past, it has also been represented by Habana (in the pre-revolutionary Cuban League) as well as Metropolitanos and La Habana in the National Series.

-Havana's team in the Cuban National Series is Industriales.
-FCBA.
-The city has several large sports stadiums, the largest one is the Estadio Latinoamericano.
+The city has several large sports stadiums, the largest one being the Estadio Latinoamericano, where Industriales play.
 Admission to sporting events is generally free, and impromptu games are played in neighborhoods throughout the city.
 Social clubs at the beaches provide facilities for water sports and include restaurants and dance halls.